ozyurtf/cpu-scheduler/README.md

 In computer, there are programs that basically consist a set of instructions that are written to handle specific tasks.

-These instructions/codes are stored in the disk or memory and they need to be executed by the processor/CPU to give us what we want.
+These instructions/codes are stored in the disk or memory and they need to be executed by the processor/CPU to do the tasks they are expected.

 When these sets of instructions are executed, we can call the `process of the execution of these instructions` as **process**.
 We can also say that process is an abstraction of running program.